Our Mission

 Why it Matters?

-The U.S. solar industry is creating hundreds of thousands of good-paying manufacturing jobs with potential for massive growth.
-If all U.S. developers sourced 55 percent of their manufactured solar goods domestically, the solar manufacturing industry would support 900,000 American jobs by 2035.
+The U.S. solar industry is creating hundreds of thousands of good-paying jobs with potential for massive growth.
+Already, the U.S. solar industry employs more than 250,000 people across the solar supply chain.
+A recent report shows solar power made up 84% of new U.S. electricity capacity in 2024, the largest annual growth of any energy technology in over two decades.
+And the potential to exponentially grow this industry is huge: if all U.S. developers sourced 55% of their manufactured solar goods domestically, the solar industry would support 900,000 American jobs by 2035.

 However, this future is in serious jeopardy.
-Chinese companies are actively manipulating the global solar market – dumping solar panels often made with forced labor into the American market at depressed prices to drive American manufacturers out of business.
-American solar manufacturers have been forced to file a petition with the U.S. Commerce Department and U.S. International Trade Commission asking them to finally enforce our antidumping laws against China’s illegal conduct.
+Chinese companies, backed by the CCP, are actively manipulating the global solar market – dumping solar panels often made with forced labor into the American market at depressed prices to drive American manufacturers out of business.
+American solar manufacturers have been forced to file a petition with the U.S. Commerce Department and U.S. International Trade Commission asking them to enforce our antidumping laws against China’s illegal conduct.
+Without robust trade enforcement to halt China’s strategic assault on our solar energy sector, U.S. manufacturers will struggle to stay afloat.

-To make matters worse, Chinese companies are increasingly exploiting loopholes in critical federal tax credits intended for American solar manufacturers to pocket more than $125 billion for themselves.
-Unless the law is fixed, good-paying American solar manufacturing jobs will be stolen by Chinese controlled companies who are cheating the tax code.
+To make matters worse, Chinese companies are increasingly exploiting loopholes in critical federal tax credits intended for American solar manufacturers to pocket more than $125 billion of U.S. taxpayer money for themselves.
+Unless these loopholes are closed, American taxpayers will end up subsidizing the very companies that have been actively and aggressively working to put American solar companies out of business for the last 10 years.

-With solar expected to make up 40 percent of American energy output by 2035, the U.S. must have a strong domestic solar manufacturing base.
+With solar expected to make up 40% of American energy output by 2035, the U.S. must have a strong domestic solar manufacturing base to ensure our energy dominance.

-By building a successful domestic solar industry, the U.S. can break from its reliance on foreign energy sources — reducing our vulnerability to supply disruptions.
+By building a successful, secure domestic solar industry, the U.S. can break from its reliance on foreign energy sources — reducing our vulnerability to supply disruptions.
+Dominance is within our grasp: the U.S. increased our solar production by 75% in 2024; with a fair playing field, our solar manufacturers can continue to create more jobs here at home, creating energy right where it’s being used.

-We cannot leave this critical component of our energy future in the hands of a single foreign adversary.
-We need to onshore the solar supply chain and stop China’s attacks on America’s domestic solar manufacturing capacity.
+We cannot leave this critical part of our energy future in the hands of a single foreign adversary.
+We need a homegrown solar supply chain and to stop China’s attacks on America’s domestic solar manufacturing base.

 Solutions

-It is equally important that the government enforce our existing trade laws.
+Enforce Anti-Dumping Measures: It is critical that the government enforce our existing trade laws.
 The Commerce Department and U.S. International Trade Commission must follow the facts and enforce the law in the antidumping cases filed by the American Alliance for Solar Manufacturing Trade Committee.

 Get in Touch

-Sign up for the latest updates from Defend Solar USA Alliance.
+Sign up for the latest updates from the Defend Solar Manufacturing USA Alliance.

 Please check all fields and try again.